Exploring the Vatican Early: A Small-Group Look at Michelangelo’s Masterpieces

 You can cancel up to 24 hours in advance for a full refund, which adds flexibility if your plans change.

 This tour is an excellent option if you want to see the Vatican’s highlights with less hassle and in a more relaxed setting.
-It’s a chance to appreciate some of the world’s greatest art without the usual crush of travelers—perfect for those who value quality over quantity.
+It’s a chance to appreciate some of the world’s greatest art without the usual crush of travelers—great for those who value quality over quantity.